 Are you looking for an easy and secure way to share documents?
 BrightPay Connect provides a self-service dashboard to both accountants and employers so they can access payslips, payroll reports, amounts due to HMRC, annual leave requests and employee contact details.
 You can also securely share resources, upload HR documents and get payroll data approval from the client electronically.

 BrightPay Connect also includes an employee calendar, which can keep record of all employees past and future leave including annual leave, unpaid leave, absence leave, sick leave and parenting leave.
 Employers can upload sensitive HR documents such as contracts of employment.
-Access can be restricted for certain users.

 If you are interested in BrightPay Connect, why not attend one of our free online demos!